 - A history of blood clots

-- Having other diseases or conditions in addition to cancer, such as obesity, infection, kidney disease, lung disease, or a blood clot in an artery (a blood vessel that carries blood away from the heart)
+- Having other diseases or conditions in addition to cancer, such as obesity, infection, kidney disease, lung disease, or a blood clot in a blood vessel called an artery that carries blood away from the heart

 - Older age

-- A condition that is inherited (comes from a relative, such as your mother or father), such as sickle cell disease, or a blood clotting disorder such as factor V Leiden mutation (a condition that causes too much blood clotting)
+- A condition that is inherited, meaning it is passed down from parent to child in a family, such as sickle cell disease, or a blood clotting disorder such as factor V Leiden mutation, which is a condition that causes too much blood clotting

 Symptoms and treatment